The nonequilibrium evolution near the phase boundary: Characteristics of nonequilibrium evolution

 The CP of the 3D Ising model belongs to the $Z(2)$ symmetry group.
 Various physical systems exhibit the same universality class as the 3D Ising model.
-Examples include the liquid-gas transition, magnetic transition, quark deconfinement, and chiral phase transition in QCD~\cite{Stephanov,chiral-Ising,k4-non}.
+Examples include the liquid-gas transition~\cite{nuclear-liquid-gas}, magnetic transition~\cite{magnetic}, quark deconfinement, and chiral phase transition in QCD~\cite{Stephanov,chiral-Ising,k4-non}.

 The 3D Ising model considers a three dimensional simple cubic lattice composed of $N=L^3$ spins, where $L$ is called the system size.
 The total energy of the system with a constant nearest-neighbor interaction $J$ placed in a uniform external field $H$ is

 The per-spin magnetization is